Skip to main content

 19 mentions Positive Neutral Negative

-The monetization aspect of the game is largely positive, with many users appreciating its lack of microtransactions and free-to-play model, describing it as a refreshing break from the norm.
-However, some players feel it functions more as an advertisement for the Portal series and Steam Deck rather than a standalone game, leading to mixed feelings about its purpose.
-Overall, it is seen as a polished, short experience without the typical monetization pitfalls.
+The monetization aspect of the game is largely positive, as it is described as a free experience without microtransactions or in-game purchases, offering a polished and complete package.
+However, some users feel it functions more as an advertisement for the Portal series and the Steam Deck rather than a standalone game, with concerns about potential future monetization.
+Overall, it is seen as a refreshing break from the typical monetization practices in gaming.

 • “Great and fun free game without microtransactions.”